Rahovec: Local Pidgin Language

-The town was known for a language known locally as "Rahovecionshe" or "Raveqki", which is a mixture of Albanian, Serbian and Bulgarian.
+The town was known for a language known locally as "Rahovecionshe" or "Raveqki", which is a mixture of Albanian and Torlakian Serbian.
 Its use has declined rapidly after the Kosovo War and nowadays it is nearly extinct.
 It is thought that this pidgin language developed as a way for Albanian grape farmers to sell their products to wine producers, who were predominately Slavic-speaking.